 Retail First-Class Mail packages that weigh over 13 ounces. are automatically mailed at the Priority Mail service price.
 If you have USPS Priority Mail Commercial Rates, that maximum for First Class Package Service is increased to 15.999 ounces.
 You can always request for items that weigh less than 13 ounces to be sent at the Priority Mail service price if you want to add on a Priority Mail extra service, but the cost could be nearly double.

 Flat Rate Envelope Pricing

-If your items fit into Flat Rate envelopes or Small boxes, this method will always be more affordable than USPS Regional Rate boxes, regardless of weight and zone.
+If your items fit into Flat Rate Envelopes or Flat Rate Small Boxes, using these free priority mailers will always be more affordable than USPS Regional Rate boxes, regardless of weight and zone.
 Avoid stuffing, as your item only fits in the Flat Rate box if the container flaps close and seal within the normal folds.

 For a deep dive into USPS Priority Mail Flat Rate options and when to use them, read our breakdown here.

 The Regional Rate service is a blend of the flat rate and zone pricing options.
 While it requires specially marked boxes, it is a cost-effective method so long as items fit in the box.
 The boxes can be ordered for free from USPS and delivered to your door.